William C. Davol Jr. House

 The William C. Davol Jr. House is a historic house located at 252 High Street in Fall River, Massachusetts.

 Description and history

 It was built in 1876 for William C. Davol Jr., treasurer of the Davol Mills.
-The house was designed by Boston architects Hartwell & Swasey, who works included numerous other public buildings and private homes in Fall River during this period.
+The house was designed by Boston architects Hartwell & Swasey, whose works included numerous other public buildings and private homes in Fall River during this period.

-The house has the characteristic asymmetrical massing and irregular silhouette of Stick/Eastlake architecture and retains its peaked entrance porch, original carved double-leaved entrance doors, stained glass window, slate roof and copper coping and finials, The interior is richly embellished with Minton tiles and Eastlakian trim and sports an original water-power elevator.
+The house has the characteristics of asymmetrical massing and irregular silhouette of Stick/Eastlake architecture and retains its peaked entrance porch, original carved double-leaved entrance doors, stained glass window, slate roof and copper coping and finials.
+The interior is richly embellished with Minton tiles and Eastlakian trim and sports an original water-power elevator.

 The house was added to the National Register of Historic Places in 1983.
 It is also located within the Lower Highlands Historic District.